Robust Hamiltonicity in families of Dirac graphs: Introduction

 \begin{theorem} There exists a constant $c$ such that the following holds.
-For every non-exceptional collection $\mathbb{G}=\{G_1,\ldots,G_n\}$ of Dirac graphs on $[n]$, there is a $c/n^2$-spread probability measure on the set of Hamilton $\mathbb{G}$-transversals. \end{theorem}
+For every non-exceptional collection $\mathbb{G}=\{G_1,\ldots,G_n\}$ of Dirac graphs on $n$ vertices, there is a $(c/n^2)$-spread probability measure on the set of Hamilton $\mathbb{G}$-transversals. \end{theorem} To prove \Cref{thm:main_spread}, we adapt the iterative absorption technique introduced by K\"{u}hn and Osthus, and Knox, K\"{u}hn, and Osthus for packing edge-disjoint Hamilton cycles in graphs \cite{knox2015edge, kuhn2013hamilton}.
+The combination of the threshold result and the iterative absorption technique has already been used to prove a plethora of results, including determining (up to a multiplicative constant) the threshold for the existence of a Steiner triple system and the threshold for the existence of a Latin square~\cite{jain2022optimal, kang2023thresholds, kang2022perfect, keevash2022optimal, pham2022toolkit, sah2023threshold}.